Ben Weprin

-Ben Weprin (June 28, 1978) is the founder and CEO of AJ Capital Partners, a private real estate company based in Nashville.
-Weprin and AJ Capital founded Graduate Hotels in 2014.
+Ben Weprin (June 28, 1978) is the founder and CEO of AJ Capital Partners, a private real estate investment company based in Nashville.
+Weprin and AJ Capital founded Graduate Hotels in 2014, later selling it to Hilton Worldwide in 2024.

 Early life and education

 Weprin was born and raised in Oakwood, Ohio, a Dayton, Ohio suburb.
 He graduated from the University of Tennessee.
 Mr. Weprin completed his MBA at Kellogg School of Management.